hedongyan/hedongyan.github.io/_pages/about.md

   - /about.html
 ---

+# Research Interest

+My research interest is causality, causal learning, out-of-distribution and evaluation.

+Thanks for following me!

+# Who am I and What I want to do

 I am Hedong YAN from Shandong, China.
 My Y-chromosome is O-F46(8025 BC)/O-Z26248(2995 BC)/O-MF567393(1035 BC), which may be the brother of Yao (O-Z26258, 2345 BC) in Shanxi and may be in the tribe of Shaohao (O-F23272, 2765 BC).
 My mtDNA is A6, which is the original spouse of Y-chromosome Q. I have 3.79% gene of Homo neanderthalensis.
 Also, I have a relative higher risk of Parkinson.

-Thanks for following me!
+My dream is to reproduce my gene as much as I can, especially the Y-chromosome.
+I want to reproduce above 1000 sons like Elon Mask's legion.